rabbitmq/rabbitmq-website/site/oauth2.md

 ## <a id="examples" class="anchor" href="#examples">Examples</a>

-The [RabbitMQ OAuth2 Auth Backend Examples](oauth2-examples.html) contains many example configuration files which can be used to set up several OAuth 2.0 providers such as UAA and issue tokens, which can be used to access RabbitMQ resources.
+The [RabbitMQ OAuth 2.0 Auth Backend Examples](oauth2-examples.html) contains many example configuration files which can be used to set up several OAuth 2.0 providers such as UAA and issue tokens, which can be used to access RabbitMQ resources.

 ## License and Copyright